 Know Before You Go

-Free Thursdays 2-5 pm
+Free Thursdays 2-5 pm on permanent exhibits in the museum.

 Save money and check Groupon or a CityPass for discounts.